sighupio/fury-kubernetes-monitoring/examples/prometheus-alertmanager-externalUrl/README.md

-# Prometheus AlertManager External URL
+# Prometheus and Alertmanager external URL

-This example shows how to add external URLs to access Prometheus expression browser and AlertManager dashboard.
+This example shows how to add external URLs to access Prometheus expression browser and Alertmanager dashboard.

-0. Run furyctl to get packages: `$ furyctl install --dev`
+0. Run furyctl to get packages: `furyctl install --dev`

 1. Replace `externalUrl` field's value with your desired URLs for Prometheus and Alertmanager resources in `prometheus-alertmanager-externalUrl.yml`.

 2. Run `make build` to see output of kustomize with your modifications.

 3. Once you're satisfied with generated output run `make deploy` to deploy it on cluster.

-4. Check if you can access Prometheus expression browser and AlertManager dashboard from your browser.
+4. Check if you can access Prometheus expression browser and Alertmanager dashboard from your browser.